nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  1. User requests to list Clients.
  2. FitEgo shows a list of Clients.
  3. User requests to view a specific Client in the list
- 4. FitEgo opens the Client's profile in the Main Window. <br/> Use case ends.
+ 4. FitEgo shows the Client's profile. <br/> Use case ends.

 **Extensions**
 * 2a.
 The list is empty.